zhiyuan-gao/unity_prefab_converter/README.md

 Fix the uvmap bugs.
 Done

 Position of holes are not correct.
+Done

-Paintings and windows need to be added.
+Paintings and windows need to be added.  windows done

+Some objects' center and scale may be wrong

+check the order of textures, might not match the order of sub-geomesh

+Think about a mechanism, to avoid objects colliding with thick walls, e.g. paintings, TVs on the wall, bed close to the wall...

 ## Convert Pipelin
 1. Prefab to  .obj file(s)